Sanford Diller: Biography

 The only son of Claire (née Diller) and Jack Diller, Jewish immigrants from Vienna (originally from Eastern Galicia) who had settled in San Francisco, California.
 His parents owned a kosher style restaurant named "Diller's" in the Fillmore District in San Francisco during the Great Depression.

 Diller graduated from the University of California, Berkeley and then graduated with a J.D. from the Hastings College of the Law.

 After law school, Diller began acquiring and developing real estate in the mid-1960s.
 In 1965, he founded the Prometheus Real Estate Group.
 Prometheus grew to become the San Francisco Bay Area's largest private real-estate holding company of apartments with over 11,000 owned units and is valued at $2.3 billion.
 Prometheus was owned by Diller and his wife through a revocable trust.

-Sanford passed away from natural causes on February 2, 2018 in his house in Woodside, California.
-He is buried in Mount of Olives, Jerusalem, Israel.
+Sanford died from natural causes on February 2, 2018, in his house in Woodside, California.
+He is buried in Mount of Olives, East Jerusalem.